I’m an Australian lyric essayist, editor, researcher, and poet. Since 2009, I’ve published over 150 essays, reviews, poems, and stories.

 In July I will attend Harvard University’s Institute for World Literature summer school in Copenhagen.

-In 2015, my essay ‘But with Blood’ was shortlisted for both the Richell Prize for Emerging Writers and the Lord Mayor’s Creative Writing Award, and was longlisted for the Scribe Nonfiction Prize for Young Writers.
-I was named one of Melbourne Writers Festival’s ’30 Under 30′ in August 2015, and attended the 2015 Tin House Summer Workshop at Reed College, Portland, studying under Maggie Nelson.
+In 2015, my essay ‘But with Blood’ was shortlisted for both the Richell Prize for Emerging Writers and the Lord Mayor’s Creative Writing Award, and was longlisted for the Scribe Nonfiction Prize for Young Writers; I was named one of Melbourne Writers Festival’s ’30 Under 30′; and I attended the 2015 Tin House Summer Workshop at Reed College, Portland, studying under Maggie Nelson.
 In 2014, my essay ‘Secret Warzone’ was shortlisted for the print and online category of the Australian Human Rights Commission’s Human Rights Award.
 I was a 2013 recipient of an Australia Council for the Arts ArtStart Grant, and in 2012, I won the Tharunka non-fiction prize.

-I’m currently a third-year Ph.D. candidate in Creative Writing at Monash University, supported by an RTP Stipend.
+I’m currently a third-year Ph.D. student in Creative Writing at Monash University, supported by an RTP Stipend.